 This custom is practiced with flair in Italy, as many people depend on tips for their livelihoods.
 The tips for restaurants, guides and drivers are included in the cost of your tour.
 It is customary to tip the chambermaid .50E to 1E per day, the bellhop or porter 1.50E to 2E for carrying your bags to your room.

 What should you bring home from the Amalfi Coast and Italy?
-The list is topped by food: the lemon liquer - limoncello, extra virgin olive oil, and the famous wine made from grapes growing on the slopes of Mount Vesuvius, Lacryma Christi (Tears of Christ).
+The list is topped by food: the lemon liqueur - limoncello, extra virgin olive oil, and the famous wine made from grapes growing on the slopes of Mount Vesuvius, Lacryma Christi (Tears of Christ).
 The Amalfi Coast also boasts a number of artisan workshops, which both create and sell unique pieces of earthenware.
 The area's most highly-prized ceramics are produced in the town of Vietri sul Mare and the area is full of little shops selling the brightly colored ceramics.
-The town of Amalfi itself is famous for its handmade paper: a vast selection of which can be found in the Cartiere Amatruda store.
-Positano and Capri are known for having invented the "hippy-chic" style: a sophisticated, Mediterranean version of the apparel worn by the flower power generation, characterized by brightly colored cotton or linen blouses, head scarves, and sarongs and flat, handmade sandals.
+The town of Amalfi itself is famous for its handmade paper: a vast selection of which can be found in the Cartiera Amatruda store.
+Positano and Capri are known for having invented the "hippy-chic" style: a sophisticated, Mediterranean version of the apparel worn by the flower power generation, characterized by brightly colored cotton or linen blouses, head scarves, sarongs and flat, handmade sandals.